neilfendley/MageZero/README.md

     * **Player Priority**: 128D; deck local; each logit corresponds to a priority action the Agent (PlayerA) can take (eg. activated abilities, casting spells). usually around ~20 logits are used per deck
     * **Opponent Priority**: 128D; opponent deck local; each logit corresponds to a priority action the opponent (PlayerB could take). when running MCTS vs MCTS games. both Agents share one network. and use each head.
     * **Targets**: 128D; matchup local; shared target space across both decks for all micro decisions involving targets. (this is used for selecting which attacking creature to use a blocker on). usually ~60 logits used per matchup
-    * **Binary decisions** 2D: matchup local; shared binary space for all binary decisions made by either player. (this is used to select blockers and attackers sequentially)
+    * **Binary decisions** 2D: matchup local; shared binary space for all binary decisions made by either player. (this is used to select attackers sequentially)
   * **Value Head**: Estimates the probability of winning (trained with Mean Squared Error).
-The target blends the MCTS root score (as in MuZero) with a discounted terminal reward.
+The value target uses a MuZero style TD-blend over MCTS roots scores for richer, more stable value predictions.
 * **Optimization**: The network uses a combination of Adam and SparseAdam optimizers.
-Training incorporates dropout layers (p=0.3) for regularization.
+Training incorporates dropout layers (p=0.5) for regularization.
 * **Training**: all training samples are flagged with their decision type (player priority, opponent priority, target decision, binary decision). all sample types are trained together in mixed batches but policy gradients are gated to each sample's corresponding policy head.